onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

   * statistics and machine learning papers,
   * decision theory and economics texts,
   * everyday language corpora.

-* For each passage, create a state `m` in `M_reg` by:
+* For each passage, using a fixed encoding in `E_probMeaning`, create a state `m` in `M_reg` by:

   * tagging probability claims with labels from `L_int`,
   * marking context features from `L_ctx`,
   * selecting operative constraints from `L_con`.

-*Protocol:*
+**Protocol:**

-1. For each `m` in the corpus, compute `DeltaS_norm(m)`, `DeltaS_sem(m)`, `DeltaS_ctx(m)`, and `Tension_prob(m)`.
+1. For each `m` in the corpus, compute `DeltaS_norm(m)`, `DeltaS_sem(m)`, `DeltaS_ctx(m)`, and `Tension_prob(m)` in `[0, 1]`.
 2. Group states by domain (for example physics, statistics, everyday).
-3. Compute invariants `I_single`, `I_ensemble` where applicable, and `I_mix`.
+3. Compute invariants `I_single`, `I_ensemble` where applicable, and `I_mix` for each encoding.
-4. Repeat the analysis for multiple encodings within `E_probMeaning` that differ only in fixed, pre-chosen weights `(w_norm, w_sem, w_ctx)` and in explicit rules for mapping texts to tags.
+4. Repeat the analysis for several encodings within `E_probMeaning` that:

-*Metrics:*
+   * differ only in fixed weights `(w_norm, w_sem, w_ctx)` chosen from `W_candidates`,
+   * and in explicit, predeclared rules for mapping texts to labels in `L_int`, `L_ctx`, and `L_con`.

+**Metrics:**

-* Distribution of `Tension_prob(m)` by domain and context type.
+* Distribution of `Tension_prob(m)` by domain and context type, with reference to TU tension bands.
 * Values of `I_single`, `I_ensemble`, and `I_mix` for each encoding.
-* Sensitivity of tension profiles to small, pre-declared changes in the encoding.
+* Sensitivity of tension profiles to small, predeclared changes in the encoding.

-*Falsification conditions:*
+**Falsification conditions:**

+* The target of falsification is the Q119 encoding family for `E_probMeaning`, not the TU framework as a whole and not the canonical problem itself.

 * If reasonable encodings in `E_probMeaning` produce tension profiles that are:

-  * wildly unstable under small encoding changes, or
+  * highly unstable under small, predeclared encoding changes, or
-  * dominated by artifacts of weight choice rather than by genuine mismatches,
+  * dominated by artifacts of weight choice rather than by genuine mismatches, or

-  then the specific functional form of `Tension_prob` or its component observables is considered falsified for Q119.

-* If every encoding in `E_probMeaning` assigns extremely high tension to core, paradigmatic uses of probability that are widely regarded as clear, this particular encoding family is considered misaligned.
+  * assign medium or high tension to core, paradigmatic uses of probability that are widely regarded as clear,

+  then the specific definitions of `DeltaS_norm`, `DeltaS_sem`, `DeltaS_ctx`, or the combination rule for `Tension_prob` are considered falsified for Q119.

+* If no encoding in `E_probMeaning` can keep typical core uses in low-tension bands without violating fairness constraints, this provides evidence against strong unification claims as formulated in Section 4.2 at the effective layer.

-*Semantics implementation note:*
+**Semantics implementation note:**
-All observables are treated as hybrid in the sense that they combine structured symbolic tags with numerical scores, consistent with the metadata field type.
-No additional semantics regimes are introduced.
+All observables are treated in the hybrid semantics regime described in Section 0.5.
+They combine structured symbolic tags with normalized numerical scores.
+No additional semantic regime is introduced in this experiment.

-*Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-This experiment can reject specific Q119 encodings but does not settle the metaphysical status of probability.
+**Boundary note:**
+Falsifying a particular Q119 encoding in `E_probMeaning` does not solve the canonical problem about probability and does not falsify TU.
+It only rules out one concrete way of embedding the problem into TU under the given libraries and normalization.

 ---

 ### Experiment 2: Human concept and calibration probe

-*Goal:*
+**Goal:**
-Assess whether the Q119 tension scores track human judgments about good and bad uses of probability across contexts.
+Assess whether the Q119 tension scores track human judgments about good and bad uses of probability across contexts when encodings respect `E_probMeaning`.

-*Setup:*
+**Setup:**

 * Design a set of short scenarios in which:

   * agents make probability claims,
   * agents act on those claims in decisions or bets,
   * background contextual information is made explicit.

-* Recruit human participants with varied backgrounds (for example laypersons, scientists, statisticians, philosophers).
+* Recruit human participants with varied backgrounds, for example:

-*Protocol:*
+  * laypersons,
+  * scientists,
+  * statisticians,
+  * philosophers.

+**Protocol:**

-1. For each scenario, create a state `m` in `M_reg` with labels from `L_int`, `L_ctx`, and constraints from `L_con`.
+1. For each scenario, using a fixed encoding in `E_probMeaning`, create a state `m` in `M_reg` with labels from `L_int`, `L_ctx`, and constraints from `L_con`.
-2. Ask participants to rate:
+2. Ask participants to rate, on simple scales:

    * how coherent or incoherent the probability talk appears,
    * whether they see category errors (for example treating belief as chance),
-   * whether they judge the decisions as rational.
+   * whether they judge the decisions as rational given the expressed probabilities.
 3. Compute `DeltaS_norm(m)`, `DeltaS_sem(m)`, `DeltaS_ctx(m)`, and `Tension_prob(m)` for each scenario.
-4. Correlate human ratings with tension scores.
+4. Correlate human ratings with tension scores, both at the level of individual components and at the level of the combined `Tension_prob(m)`.

-*Metrics:*
+**Metrics:**

-* Rank correlation between human coherence judgments and `Tension_prob(m)`.
+* Rank correlations between human coherence judgments and `Tension_prob(m)`.
-* Cases where humans see strong incoherence but tension scores are low.
-* Cases where tension scores are high but human judgments are neutral.

-*Falsification conditions:*
+* Proportion of scenarios that humans rate as clearly coherent while tension scores lie in medium or high bands.
+* Proportion of scenarios that humans rate as clearly incoherent while tension scores lie in low bands.

+**Falsification conditions:**

+* The target of falsification is again the Q119 effective-layer encoding within `E_probMeaning`.
 * If tension scores systematically fail to distinguish scenarios that humans judge as clearly coherent from those judged as clearly incoherent, the current observable definitions are considered inadequate.
-* If tuning within the fairness constraints cannot repair this mismatch, the Q119 encoding family is rejected as a plausible model of probability meaning in practice.
+* If tuning within the fairness constraints cannot repair this mismatch across multiple encodings in `E_probMeaning`, the present Q119 encoding family is rejected as a plausible model of probability meaning in practice.

-*Semantics implementation note:*
+**Semantics implementation note:**
-Human ratings are used as external calibration signals, not as direct inputs to the state space.
+Human ratings are used as external calibration signals.
+They are not themselves part of the state representation in `M`.
 The hybrid representation remains within the fixed label libraries and numerical scores.

-*Boundary note:*
+**Boundary note:**
-Falsifying TU encoding != solving canonical statement.
-Agreement or disagreement with human judgments tests the usefulness of the encoding, not the ultimate nature of probability.
+Agreement or disagreement with human judgments tests the usefulness of the encoding at the effective layer.
+It does not settle the metaphysical status of probability or prove that any interpretation is true or false.

 ---

 ## 7. AI and WFGY engineering spec

-This block describes how Q119 can be used as an engineering module for AI systems within the WFGY framework, at the effective layer.
+This block describes how Q119 can be used as an engineering module for AI systems within the WFGY framework at the effective layer.

 ### 7.1 Training signals

 We define several training signals that can be attached to AI models that handle probabilistic language and reasoning.
+Each signal is derived from normalized scores in `[0, 1]`.

 1. `signal_prob_norm_violation`